dart-lang/language/resources/type-system/inference.md

 follows:

-- If `s` contains no _stringInterpolations_, then let `m` be `s`. _The runtime behavior of a string liveral with no _stringInterpolations_ is to evaluate to an instance of the type `String`, so soundness is satisfied._
+- If `s` contains no _stringInterpolations_, then let `m` be `s`. _The runtime behavior of a string literal with no _stringInterpolations_ is to evaluate to an instance of the type `String`, so soundness is satisfied._

 - Otherwise: